We’re excited to get back to routine and very eager to dance again. You are all greatly missed!

 - Dancers are also to re-enter the locker room one at a time, to retrieve their belongings.
 Dancers are discouraged from sitting in the locker room between classes.

-- In-studio training can resume physical distancing.
-The number of dancers in any one class is limited to approximately 10, but this may vary depending on the size of the practice space.
+- The number of dancers in any one class is limited to approximately 10, but this may vary depending on the size of the practice space.
+Our class maximums are based on square footage so if needed we will add more spots and move the larger class of the time slot to our biggest studio that has more square footage.

 - Dancers will mainly be working on skills that require minimal travelling across the studio floor (turn sequences, balance and strength exercises, and centre-work are all appropriate).